 Click to View my Blog

 As the Managing director of Highland Titles, my opinions shape the direction of that company.
 The musings on this website are, however, my own.
 Just my own personal opinion.
-Many of them are not popular.
+Some of them may be unpopular.
 Not politically correct.
 Well tough.
 This is my website and I will have my say.
 If you don’t like it, click away now, or feel free to comment.
 I believe in free speech.

-I endorse the reintroduction of the missing Scottish predators.
-Without predators, nature cannot function as it should.
-Man believes that he can or should take on the role with guns and traps and usually gets it wrong.
+I work for the reintroduction of the missing Scottish species, particularly the predators and large herbivores.
+Without these species nature cannot function as it should.
+Man believes that he can or should assume the role of nature with guns and traps and usually gets it wrong.
 Leave it to nature.
 Rewilding rocks.
-Wild boar, beaver, lynx, wolf, brown bear.
+Wild boar, beaver, lynx, wolf, brown bear, elk.
 Bring them all back from their refuges in Europe.
+It may be too late for the extinct aurochs and tarpan, but the Dutch-based Tauros Programme is breeding a fair replacement for aurochs and there are several breeds of wild pony that could substitute for tarpan.
+Habitat enrichment would benefit us all and the highlands are large enough to welcome them all back if we only have the will to make it happen.
+I am helping all I can.

-I do not approve of hunting.
-I do not much care for fishing.
-I think the world would be a better place and we would be healthier if we relied less on meat eating.
+I do not approve of hunting for sport.
+I do not much care for sport fishing either.
+Even fishing for food is out of control.
+I think the world would be a better place and we would be healthier if we relied less on eating animals.
 And if people must eat meat, then animals should be reared humanely and killed as close to the field as possible by the most humane method possible.
 Religion has no place in an abbatoir.

 Please do not imagine that I only disapprove of things.
-I approve of smiling.
-Music, except opera.
-Walking in the rain (they don’t do dry days in Scotland).
-The Mountain Bothies Association.
-And of course, bellringing.
+I approve of smiling, music, except opera, bats, family, walking in the rain (they don’t do dry days in Scotland), the Mountain Bothies Association and of course bellringing.

 We get one chance at life.
 I might have wasted a few years here and there, but since I started Highland Titles I know that every day I am making a difference.
 Visit us at Duror if you want to see what we can achieve together.